• Skip to primary navigation

 What Is a Shrub?

 When I say shrub, you might think of a bush in your flowerbed, but these shrubs are just a little different.
 When we are talking about drinks, we make shrubs by combining fruits, vinegar, and sugar.
-These are non-alcoholic drinks are sweet, but the apple cider vinegar also gives it a slightly acidic taste.
+These non-alcoholic drinks are sweet, but the apple cider vinegar also gives it a slightly acidic taste.

-The idea of shrubs has been around for a very long time and actually came from Rome and the Babylonians.
+The idea of shrubs has been around for a very long time and came from Rome and the Babylonians.
 They had a drink where they mixed water and vinegar, and it was called a shrub.

 Ingredients